 Guided interpretive experiences in the surrounding Acadian Forest ecosystem abound..
 True to its name, Trout Point offers catch-and-release fishing for brook trout on site.
 Named among the world's top 10 fishing spots by the London Guardian newspaper, casting lessons and guides to show you some prime spots are available until the end of September.

-Enjoy a massage from Lori Smith, a Massage Therapist who is registered with the Massage Therapist Association of Nova Scotia.
+Enjoy a massage from our Massage Therapist who is registered with the Massage Therapist Association of Nova Scotia.
 Start your day with an invigorating Sports Massage that energizes and warms up your muscles to get ready for fantastic hikes, kayaks and canoes!
-Or indulge in Lori's signature Relaxing Massage and melt your tension and cares away.
+Or indulge in our signature Relaxing Massage and melt your tension and cares away.
 For ultimate pampering, include a deep heat Paraffin treatment for your hands and feet that will leave your skin smooth and silky.
 Please contact our Front Desk (902) 761 2142 to schedule your appointment today.